freddiewrites/freddiewrites.github.io/_posts/2017-01-03-perfect-presentation-playbook.markdown

 date:   2017-01-03 12:00:00 -0500
 categories: work
 hero-image: 'https://i1.wp.com/freddiewrit.es/wp-content/uploads/2017/01/ppp_ebook_spread.jpg?w=1600&ssl=1'
+excerpt: I wrote a guide that covers everything you need to know about writing, designing and delivering perfect presentations.
 ---
 Around the tail-end of 2016 I had a spare week between client contracts, so I decided to use that time to scratch my own itch.
 To me, that meant sitting down to start writing a short book I’d sketched out about a year earlier.